-In thousands of AUD 2019 2018
+In thousands of AUD 2020 2019

 Non-current

-Cost of investment 11,141 11,141
+Cost of investment 1 11,141 11,141

 Contingent consideration liability 1,488 1,488

-Share of post-acquisition profit 1,712 186
+Share of post-acquisition profit 4,026 1,712

+Purchase additional shares 379 -

-14,341 12,815
+17,034 14,341

-&lt;sup>1 Includes transaction costs
+1 Includes transaction costs

-On 19th April 2018 AFG announced that it had made a strategic investment of 30.4% (fully diluted) in Think Tank Group Pty Ltd ("Thinktank") for \$10.9M in cash consideration, with additional contingent consideration payable of \$1,488k (a portion of this is held in a term deposit).
-In connection with the investment AFG will distribute a white label Commercial Property product through its network of brokers.
+AFG holds a 32.81% investment in Think Tank Group Pty Ltd ("Thinktank") with additional contingent consideration payable of \$1,488k.
+In connection with the investment AFG distributes a white label commercial property product through its network of brokers.
 The strategic investment in Thinktank represents the next evolutionary step for AFG to diversify its earnings base.
 The ongoing success of AFGHL and the introduction of AFG Business are important contributors to the future growth of AFG.
 The investment in Thinktank allows AFG to participate further in commercial property lending - both directly through the white label opportunity and indirectly through AFG's shareholding to generate further earnings for AFG.